List of governors of Arizona

+The current governor as of January 2, 2023, is Democrat Katie Hobbs.

+List of governors

 Confederate Arizona

 In Tucson between April 2 and April 5, 1860, a convention of settlers from the southern half of New Mexico Territory drafted a provisional constitution for "Arizona Territory", three years before the United States would create such a territory.
 This proposed territory consisted of the part of New Mexico Territory south of 33° 40' north.
-On April 2, they elected a governor, Dr. Lewis S. Owings.
+On April 2, they elected a governor, Lewis S. Owings.
 The provisional territory was to exist until such time as an official territory was created, but that proposal was rejected by Congress at the time.

 On March 16, 1861, soon before the American Civil War broke out, a convention in Mesilla voted that the provisional territory should secede from the Union and join the Confederacy.
-Dr. Lewis S. Owings remained on as the provisional governor of the territory.
+Lewis S. Owings remained on as the provisional governor of the territory.